 April 19-21, 1893: A close second happened between April 19 and April 21, 1893, when more than 30 inches of snow buried St. Cloud, Minnesota, including 24 inches that fell on a single day.

-On April 6, 1982, a snowstorm stretched along the length of New England and the Mid-Atlantic states, burying Long Island in more than 10 inches of spring snow, Newark in 13 inches, and Portland, Maine in 16 inches.
-The last time New Yorkers had seen a spring snow was April 3-4, 1915, when 10 inches fell.
+April 6, 1982: a snowstorm stretched along the length of New England and the Mid-Atlantic states, burying Long Island in more than 10 inches of spring snow, Newark in 13 inches, and Portland, Maine in 16 inches.
+The last time New Yorkers had seen a spring snowstorm was April 3-4, 1915, when 10 inches fell.

-But spring snowstorms aren’t confined to just New England and the Great Lakes.
-In 1873, a 200-mile area in and around Nebraska, and including parts of Kansas and North Dakota, was pounded by the deadly Easter Sunday Blizzard of ’73.
+Easter Sunday Blizzard, 1873: But spring snowstorms aren’t confined to just New England and the Great Lakes.
+In 1873, a 200-mile area in and around Nebraska, and including parts of Kansas and North Dakota, was pounded by the deadly Easter Sunday (April 13th) Blizzard of 1873.
 The storm was so bad, it is credited with causing the most significant loss of life, in terms of population percentage, than any other storm in Nebraska’s history.
 Among pioneers of the era, it came to be known simply as “The Great Storm.”